Congratulations on International Student Day!

-We kindly invite You to participate in the 4th International Scientific Conference AgroEco2022: Agroecosystem Sustainability: Links between Carbon Sequestration in Soils, Food Security and Climate Change which will be held at Vytautas Magnus University Agriculture Academy (VMU AA), Lithuania, on October 26–27th, 2022.
+On October 26–27 the 4th International Scientific Conference AgroEco2022: Agroecosystem Sustainability: “Links between Carbon Sequestration in Soils, Food Security and Climate Change” will be held at Vytautas Magnus University Agriculture Academy (VMU AA).

-Main scientific topics of the Conference:
+Main scientific topics of the conference:

 - Soil health and carbon sequestration for sustainability